-Table 124: Core elements of the Institutional Plan
+Table 122: Core elements of the Institutional Plan

-Organizational Staff Establishment The Organizational Structure has been reviewed and is attached to this IDP.
-Human Resource Management Strategy The HR Strategy is developed, awaiting Council approval.
+Organisational Staff Establishment The Organisational Structure has been reviewed and is attached to this IDP.
+Human Resource Management Strategy The HR Strategy will be developed during the 2013/14 financial year.

-Employment Equity Plan Available and will be finished before the finalization of the IDP and attached as an Appendix.
+Employment Equity Plan In the process of finalization.
+Will be finished before the finalization of the IDP and attached as an Appendix.
 Skills Development Plan Reviewed and attached to this IDP.
 Anti-Corruption Strategy / Policy Approved, reviewed and available Communication and Participation Policy To be approved during the 2012/13 financial year Individual and Organisational Performance Management System A PMS Framework and Policy has been approved by Council.
 The required individual and organisational documentation is available from the PMS Officer at request.
 Monitoring and Evaluation System A computerised monitoring and evaluation system will be implemented during the 2013/14 financial year as part of a project in this regard by the Free State Department of Cooperative Governance and Traditional Affairs.